James Franciscus: Life and career

 Franciscus was born in Clayton, Missouri, to Lorraine (née Grover) and John Allen Franciscus, who was killed during World War II when James was nine.
 In 1957, Franciscus received a Bachelor of Arts degree in English and theatre arts from Yale University in New Haven, Connecticut, where he graduated magna cum laude.
 He was a classmate of Dick Cavett and Bill Hinnant.
 At Yale, he joined Delta Kappa Epsilon fraternity.

 His first major role was as Detective Jim Halloran in the half-hour version of ABC's Naked City.
-Franciscus guest starred on the CBS military comedy–drama Hennesey, starring Jackie Cooper, and on the NBC drama about family conflicts in the American Civil War entitled The Americans.
+Franciscus guest starred on the CBS military comedy-drama Hennesey, starring Jackie Cooper, and on the NBC drama about family conflicts in the American Civil War titled The Americans.
 CBS soon cast him in the lead in the 13-week series The Investigators, which aired from October 5 to December 28, 1961.
 He played the insurance investigator Russ Andrews, with James Philbrook as a co-star.
 Franciscus was also cast in the role of Tom Grover in the 1961 episode "The Empty Heart" of the CBS anthology series The DuPont Show with June Allyson.
-He performed in many feature films and television programs throughout the 1960s and 1970s, preceded by a minor role in an episode of The Twilight Zone titled "Judgment Night" in 1959, and a major role in episodes of Alfred Hitchcock Presents: "Forty Detectives Later" in 1960, and "Summer Shade" in 1961.
+He performed in many feature films and television programs throughout the 1960s and 1970s, preceded by a minor role in an episode of The Twilight Zone titled "Judgment Night" in 1959, and a major role in episodes of Alfred Hitchcock Presents: "Forty Detectives Later" in 1960 and "Summer Shade" in 1961.